 service-control --stop --all service-control --start vmafdd service-control --start vmdird service-control --start vmcad

 dir-cli trustedcert publish --cert <my_custom_root>If you do not specify a user name and password on the command line, you are prompted.

 - Restart all services.

 service-control --start --all

 What to do next

 You can remove the original VMCA root certificate from the certificate store if your company policy requires it.
 If you do, you have to refresh the vCenter Single Sign-On certificate.
-See Refresh the Security Token Service Certificate.
+See Replace an STS Certificate.